gstlaurent/hintgralison/README.txt

     db <ENTER>

-and it'll tell print out its database contents.
+and it'll print out its database contents.
 But it'll tell you all that when the time comes, so for now, just rest easy and Clue away!